 - The most common breed of dog used by keepers is the spaniel, renowned for its ability to hunt tightly to its handler, quarter and sit to flush.

-Talents of the border collie for dogging-in
+Why the border collie is a good choice for dogging-in work

-The border collie’s entire existence revolves around its desire to herd, drive and move quarry.
+This is a breed whose entire existence revolves around its desire to herd, drive and move quarry.

 It has little if no drive to retrieve and most will herd almost anything.

 I often hear pet dog owners claiming their collie herds their children if they wander too far, and nearly everyone in the dog world will have seen or heard of a collie chasing car wheels.